How to Backup Your WordPress Site Successfully

 The first thing to understand about manual backups is that you are going to have to take two partial backups for a complete WordPress backup.
 That means, you need to backup the files and the database separately, and save the two backups together each time.

-1. File backups
+- File backups

-2. FTP: If your host doesn’t provide a control panel, then you can use FTP to download a copy of your website’s files.
+- FTP: If your host doesn’t provide a control panel, then you can use FTP to download a copy of your website’s files.
 It is a little more time-consuming to do so though, and you will need an FTP client like FileZilla or Cyberduck to connect to your site.

 Why we strongly recommend against relying on manual backups

+If the steps above weren’t sufficient indication, manual backups take a long time and are tedious to boot.
 However, the worst part about cPanel backups isn’t the time or effort they take.
 There are other reasons we advise against manual backups:

-• Restores mean downtime: To restore a website, you have to delete the files and the database, and then copy the restore files and database in their place.
+- Restores mean downtime: To restore a website, you have to delete the files and the database, and then copy the restore files and database in their place.
 This is an understandably nerve-racking process, because your website will be down the whole time the restore is taking place.

-• No way to test a WordPress backup before restore: As a continuation of the previous point, there is absolutely no way to know if the backup you have gotten is complete and downloaded correctly during the backup process.
+- No way to test a WordPress backup before restore: As a continuation of the previous point, there is absolutely no way to know if the backup you have gotten is complete and downloaded correctly during the backup process.
 So when you go in to restore, you could discover that the folders are empty or corrupted, and that’s your backup and website gone in a puff of smoke.

 These scenarios may sound nightmarish—because they are—but they are actual experiences of customers before they chose to use BlogVault.

-Why WordPress backups are important
+Why backups are critical

 There are various things that can go wrong with a WordPress website.
 Therefore, to protect your website if it crashes or if content gets inadvertently deleted, you need to have a recent WordPress backup stored on an external server; that is, at a different location from your web host server.